anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 <a name="2.3"></a>
 ## 2.3 Kubernetes Architecture Requirements

-The Reference Model (RM) defines the NFVI to consist of the physical resources, virtualised resources and a software managment system.
-In the virtualised world, the NFVI Software Management System (Virtualised Infrastructure Manager -- VIM) consists of the Guest Operating System, Hypervisor and, if needed, other software such as libvirt.
-And the VIM is responsible for, among others, tenant management, resources management, inventory, scheduling, and access management.
+The Reference Model (RM) defines the Cloud Infrastructure to consist of the physical resources, virtualised resources and a software managment system.
+In the virtualised world, the Cloud Infrastructure consists of the Guest Operating System, Hypervisor and, if needed, other software such as libvirt.
+And the Cloud Infrastructure Management is responsible for, among others, tenant management, resources management, inventory, scheduling, and access management.
 Now consider, the containerisation equivalent.

-Reference to "Architecture" in this chapter refers to the NFVI Hardware (e.g. physical resources), NFVI Software (e.g. Hypervisor, Container Runtime, virtual or container Orchestrator(s), Operating System), and infrastructure resources consumed by virtual machines or containers.
+Reference to "Architecture" in this chapter refers to the Cloud Infrastructure Hardware (e.g. physical resources), Cloud Infrastructure Software (e.g. Hypervisor, Container Runtime, virtual or container Orchestrator(s), Operating System), and infrastructure resources consumed by virtual machines or containers.

 <a name="2.3.1"></a>
 ### 2.3.1 General Requirements